Culture of the Falkland Islands: Art

 Edward Fanshawe Royal Naval officer and amateur painter, who produced some of the earliest representations of life and landscapes in Falklands on a tour of duty in May 1849 whilst in command of HMS Daphne (1838).

 William Dale 1826 - 1870, Camp manager and artist painted the early life of the colony.

 Dora Blake 1853 - 1923 Artist who illustrated domestic life in late Victorian life in the Camp.
 Her work was published in Falkland watercolours by Dora Blake by Sally Blake and Falklands Heritage: a record of Pioneer settlement by Mary Trehearne 1978.

 Elinor Frances Vallentin 1873–1924, botanist and botanical illustrator co authored Illustrations of the flowering plants and ferns of the Falkland Island by Mrs E. F. Vallentin with descriptions by Mrs E. M. Cotton (London, L. Reeve & Co., 1921).
 An exhibition of her work was held at Stanley in May 1911.

 Miscellaneous

 There is one major newspaper, the Penguin News, and also a radio station, the Falkland Islands Radio Service (FIRS).
 The islands also have their own national football team and national cricket team.

+Cultural events are organised from time to time and involve many sectors of the population.
+A Fringe Festival was held in 2022 and featured monologues written by Alan Bennett, a Burlesque evening, music of various genres, poetry and other events.
+In 2023 Stanley held its first Festival of Lights, with dancers, floats, illuminations and music.
+The Falkland Islands Operatic and Dramatic Association produces plays and murder mystery evenings.